i-am-bee/acp/README.md

 **2. Create agent file**

 Let’s create a simple `echo` agent that returns any message it receives.
+This will start a local ACP server at `http://localhost:8000` when we run the file.

 ```py
 # agent.py